codebyahmad/HikeMate/README.md

 # HikeMate - A Trail Recommender System

-developed by five M.Sc.
+developed by M.Sc.
 Information Systems students from the University of Münster.

 Data Integration - Capstone Project - December 2023